pepershukov/ytm-yld/README.md

 - Format the songs in the playlist to a text file
 - Downloading only the songs that you want
 - Downloading lyrics for songs
+- Excluding certain elements of song data from saving

 Instructions per version may differ, so **if you are looking for instructions on previous versions, look into a specific version tag or commit accordingly.**